jshaffer94247/Text-Analysis-Game-Subreddits/README.md

 |Best CountVec - MultiNB|0.9214|0.8373|0.8511|0.8795|
 |Best TfidfVec - SVC|0.8908|0.9331|0.9307|0.9118|

 With this high level of performance, any of the models could be used to move to the next step.
-The terms with the greatest predictive power for each group are shown below.
+However, models with a logistic regression estimator are better candidates for exploring the impact of the terms since each term can be paired with its relative importance to the model.
+Using the CountVectorizer + LogisticRegression model, the terms with the greatest predictive power for each group are shown below.

 ![NLP top predictive vocab](assets/NLP_top_predictive_vocab.png)

 ### Next Steps

 A follow-up study could be designed to explore questions such as these:

 - Do most community discussions center around game mechanics?
 Is this true for other games and for other online communities outside of reddit?
   - Call of Duty: warzone, lobby, mission, etc.
   - Dungeons and Dragons: dice, dm (dungeon master), oc (original character), etc.
-- Does the non-game-mechanic vocabulary indicate how the community sees their interaction with the game?
+- The non-game-mechanic vocabulary seems to indicate how the community sees their interaction with the game:
   - Call of Duty:
     - 'remastered' --> waiting for new content
     - 'opinion' --> evaluating the game as an observer / consumer
   - Dungeons and Dragons:
     - 'art' --> appreciating provided artwork and/or generating new artwork
     - 'homebrew' --> making contributions and/or actively engaging in creating the game experience
+  - Is part of this difference due to the upcoming release of new versions of Call of Duty?
+  - If data were pulled from other time periods, would this be replaced by something else, and if so, what might that be?
+  - If this difference is an accurate insight, can it be correlated with sales of other merchandise such as posters or paintable figures?

 _Note: 'homebrew' is a term akin to 'fan fiction' that indicates assets or creative content made by players rather than by the original game designers._